DmitriySemenov91/vite-react-blank/README.md

 A collection of different Webpack setups for quick referencing or starting from.

-_NOTE: Typically the `dist` or `public` folder is ignored in git, but for demonstrations purposes I've left it tracked._
+## This is the main branch with general config, each next config will be added in a new branch
+- router
+- jest
+- vite for dev work
+- storybook
+- cypress
+- i18
+- redux-toolkit
+- RTK query
+- coming soon
+- husky

 ## `react-ts-project`

 A project setup with React (TSX) support.

-It uses the Babel "automatic" runtime setting (which will be the default in Babel 8) for React 18 and up.
-With this setting you no longer need to import "react" in modules that just use JSX.
-[More on that here](https://babeljs.io/blog/2020/03/16/7.9.0#a-new-jsx-transform-11154).

 Here are some other things this project supports:

-- Latest stable ES version transpiling through `@babel/preset-env` and `babel-loader`.
+- Latest stable ES version transpiling through `@babel/preset-env` and `babel-loader`.(in process)
-- JSX syntax through `@babel/preset-react` and `babel-loader`.
+- JSX syntax through `@babel/preset-react` and `babel-loader`.(in process)
-- .jsx file extensions, and importing them without adding the extension.
+- .tsx file extensions, and importing them without adding the extension.
 - importing `.css` files into javascript files through `css-loader`.
 - Sass: `.scss` and `.sass` formats through `sass-loader` and dart sass (`sass`) package.
-- importing images (including `.svg`) through `import` syntax in javascript and `url()` syntax in css.
+- importing images (including `.svg`) through `import` syntax in javascript and `url()` syntax in css.(in process)
-- automatically inlining images less than 8kb (webpack default, which is configurable) into the javascript bundle output.
-Anything over 8kb will be created as a resource file in the final output folder.
 - `html-webpack-plugin@next` for outputting an `index.html` from a template for proper production builds support. _NOTE: `html-webpack-plugin` currently recommends installing the @next version for Webpack 5 support_
-- `clean-webpack-plugin` for automatic cleanup of the output directory (`dist/`) on each build.

 ## Start using for a new project, or playground